 How much do permits cost?

-The prices are set by individual county Departments of Environmental Health based on what it costs them to issue permits.
-Your local county health department will tell you how much permits will cost.
+The prices are set by individual county (or city) Departments of Environmental Health based on what it costs them to issue permits.
+Your local county (or city) health department will tell you how much permits will cost.
 Generally Class A permits are much cheaper than Class B permits.